 Proof of enrollment at a recognized educational institution

 A reference letter from your school or university that states your educational information, such as your major and graduation date.
 The letter should also include that you are approved for leave.

 You are now ready for your interview at the embassy.
 On the day of your appointment, you will need to travel to the Spain Embassy or Consulate.
 Here you'll be attending an interview with an embassy/consular official.
-During your interview, you're required to submit all supporting documents for your visa application, answer a few questions related to your trip, and lastly, embassy officials will collect your biometric data.
+During your interview, you're required to submit all supporting documents for your visa application, answer a few questions related to your trip, and, lastly, embassy officials will collect your biometric data.

 Pro Tip: Remember to answer all questions honestly and to the best of your knowledge.
 Also, it is a good idea to add extra documents to prove the purpose of your trip.
-Supporting documents can include a travel itinerary, booked tours, or any other relevant travel plans.
+Supporting documents can include a travel itinerary, booked tours, or other relevant travel plans.

 After your interview, you'll be able to pay the fees for your Tourist Visa application.
 You can expect to pay around €80 per application.
-For applicants that are younger than 12 years, you can expect to pay around €40.
+For applicants younger than 12 years, you can expect to pay around €40.

 Provide basic information such as your name and passport details.
-If you’re wondering what is a national identity number - you can leave it blank or put your passport number in.
+If you're wondering what a national identity number is - you can leave it blank or put your passport number in.

 Next up, continue entering basic details.

-Now you need to check residence in a country other than the country of current nationality.
+You need to check residence in a country other than the country of current nationality.

 The permit number is the unique number associated with your Green Card / H1B/ F1/ J1 visas.